 This is one of the great representative dictionaries of Japan, which has long been widely utilized not only in universities and other research institutions, but also in temples and shrines for the assigning of posthumous Buddhist names and composing ritual prayers, and as a highly influential reference for identifying kanji during the formulation of Japanese character codes.

-In the JapanKnowledge edition, not only can single Chinese-Japanese characters be searched by direct input, but also by radical, stroke count, or reading, and even with just a part of the character, if you do not know the reading or radical.
-The approximately 376,000-items vocabulary contained in the vocabulary index volume has also been digitized.
-Searches are possible from the vocabulary’s character notation, reading, character count, and so on.
+In the JapanKnowledge edition, not only can single Chinese-Japanese characters be searched by direct input, but also by radical, stroke count, or even from just a part of the character by using a character parts search.
+The approximately 376,000 items contained in the vocabulary index volume and the full text have also been digitized.
+As well as searches from the vocabulary’s character notation, reading, and character count, it is also possible to conduct full-text searches for character meanings, sources, and so on.

 Compiler: Morohashi Tetsuji